TRAFFIC, TRANSIT, WEATHER: Friday begins

 TODAY’S TRANSIT STATUS

-Reminder – while the low bridge is closed to surface traffic, free Metro/Water Taxi rides are available via an app.

-–Metro is on a regular schedule today but still down buses for repairs (and Thursday we learned there were more than originally announced) – keep watching notification channels such as @kcmetroalerts for trip cancellations and route suspensions.
+–Metro is on a regular schedule today but still down buses and down drivers – keep watching notification channels such as @kcmetroalerts for trip cancellations and route suspensions.

--WSF’s Triangle Route remains on its two-boat schedule- check here for alerts/updates.
+-WSF’s Triangle Route remains on a two-boat schedule- check here for alerts/updates.

 SPOTLIGHT CAMERAS

-Delridge cameras: Updating this recent report, five are now live.
-Besides the one below (Delridge/Genesee), cameras are also up at Delridge/Oregon, Delridge/Juneau, Delridge/Orchard, and Delridge/Henderson.
+Delridge cameras: Besides the one below (Delridge/Genesee), cameras are also up at Delridge/Oregon, Delridge/Juneau, Delridge/Orchard, and Delridge/Henderson.

 If you see a problem on the roads/paths/water, please text or call us (when you can do so safely) – 206-293-6302.